jeffreykegler/Marpa--R2/UPDATES.md

 of the middle recursion.
 The RHS symbols to the right of the recursion symbol are the suffix of the middle recursion.
-By definition, every middle recursion as a non-empty prefix and a non-empty suffix.
+By definition, every middle recursion has a non-empty prefix and a non-empty suffix.

 The bug occurs in parses with a middle recursion whose prefix is